LukeShortCloud/rootpages/markdown/openstack.md

 # Introduction

-This guide is aimed to help guide System Administrators through OpenStack.
-It is assumed that the cloud is using these industry standard software:
+This guide is aimed to help guide System Administrators through deploying, managing, and upgrading OpenStack.
+Specficially, almost everything here assumes that the cloud will be running on:

 * OpenStack Newton
-* CentOS 7 (Linux)
+* Red Hat Enterprise Linux (RHEL) or CentOS 7

 Most topics mentioned in this guide can be applied to similar environments.